ericsonga/APCSAReview/_sources/Unit5-Writing-Classes/topic-5-4-accessor-methods.rst

 |Groupwork| Design a Class for your Community
 ----------------------------------------------------------

+.. |lesson 5.2| raw:: html

+   <a href="https://runestone.academy/ns/books/published/csawesome/Unit5-Writing-Classes/topic-5-2-writing-constructors.html#groupwork-design-a-class-for-your-community" target="_blank">lesson 5.2</a>

 In the previous lessons, you came up with a class of your own choice relevant to your community.

-1. Copy your class with its 3 instance variables and constructors from lesson 5.2.
+1. Copy your class with its 3 instance variables and constructors from |lesson 5.2|.

 2. Create accessor (get) methods for each of the instance variables.